twilio-labs/socless/docs/your-second-integration-sending-a-slack-message.md

 # Your Second Integration: Send Slack Message
 Our second Integration will send a message using Slack.
-In this tutorial, we'll learn learn how to:
+In this tutorial, we'll learn how to:

 - Setup a Slack Bot for use with Socless
 - Store our bots credentials for use with Socless Integrations